tomrausch/kubernetes_public/doc/Deploy A MySQL Database On Kubernetes.md

 ```

 Run the following commands to confirm the StorageClass
-- Ensure there are no warnings or errors in the "Events"
+- Ensure there are no Warnings or Errors in the "Events"
 ```bash
 $ kubectl get storageclass local-storage
 NAME            PROVISIONER                    RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE